dirkmueller/presentation-nashville-logclassify/presentation.md

 ![Zuul Build Results](images/zuul-results.png)

 Note:
-- CI jobs are great targets for k-NN regression because the job outputs are often deterministic and previous runs can be automatically used as baselines
+- At the end of run, the user is presented with a list of build result, and the goal is to help him understand why a build failed.
-- At the end of run, the user is presented with a list of job result, and the goal is to help him understand why a job failed.
+- CI jobs are great targets for k-NN regression because the build outputs are often deterministic and previous runs can be automatically used as baselines

 ### Zuul Architecture
 <img data-src="images/ci-flow-p0.0.png" class="plain"/>

 Note:
-- This diagram show user that interact with the Zuul Scheduler through code review system.
+- This diagram shows that users interact with the Zuul Scheduler through code review systems.
-- The scheduler executes jobs through a remote executor service.
+- The scheduler executes builds through a remote executor service.

 ### Zuul Architecture 2